-The 4th annual Architecture of High Value Health Care national conference will be held October 7-10, 2021 at the Baltimore Convention Center.
-The abstract submission site will open January 1, 2021.
+The 4th annual Architecture of High Value Health Care national conference will be held October 7-10, 2021 as a virtual meeting.
+The abstract submission site will open February 1, 2021 and abstracts are due May 1, 2021.

 Attendees gathered for team photo at 2019 conference.